RyanJulyan/rocket/02_discovery_and_planning_phase/quickstarts/website.md

 - [ ] **Junk Drawer**
   - Any additional links or information about your company (Careers Page, Terms and Conditions, FAQs, Blog, etc).

-If you’re familiar with the Marketing Made Simple framework, most of these pieces will look familiar to you if not, do not feel pressured into including all parts e.g. Divisions of Your Company if you do not have them.
+Do not feel pressured into including all parts e.g. Divisions of Your Company if you do not have them.
 This is your website, let this help you, not control you.
 However, If you run a large company with many divisions, you’ll be happy to see that you can fit them onto your website's home page.

 With a website plan in place, you’ll need to create a plan for obtaining leads.